bidesk/WhitePaper/whitepaper_en.md

 The cryptocurrency market is constantly changing, as are the needs of its users, as such, new demands are constantly being created.

-Bidesk exchange is a digital asset trading platform that has been created to provide a secure and safe environment for trading high quality tokens and coins whilst immersing users in a first class experience.
-We ensure this experience is possible for all types of users; from beginners buying their first cryptocurrency, to professional traders and hedge funds, by utilizing our advanced matching engine, 24/7 customer support, and high-grade financial support services which are always on hand to help.
+Bidesk exchange is a digital asset trading platform that has been built to provide a secure and safe environment for trading high quality tokens and coins whilst providing the best user experience to its users.
+With the advanced matching engine, all types of users; from beginners who're buying their first cryptocurrency, to the professional traders and hedge funds, are ensured of having the best trading experience.
+Bidesk also provide 24/7 customer support service which is always on hand to help, users are made certain of prompt response for any issue.

 ### Challenges Today